KALEESWARANS-CYBER00/ProfitPulse/README.md

 ## Features

-- Calculate returns for Lump Sum and SIP investments
+- Calculate returns for One-time  and SIP investments
 - Intuitive and responsive UI with modern design
 - Real-time results based on user inputs
 - Smooth animations and user-friendly layout